probabl-ai/sklearn-ragger-duck/_sources/install.rst.txt

 - `cuda-11-7`: similar to `cuda-12-1` but relying on cuda 11.7 instead of 12.1.

-Note that you can modify the `pixi.toml` to create your own environments since the cuda-toolkit version used in the `scaleway` environment might not be the one you have.
+Note that you can modify the `pixi.toml` to create your own environments since the cuda version used in the `cuda-12-1` or `cuda-11-7` environment might not suits your needs.

 Cloning the project
 -------------------